Getting Started with Kavi Software

 O

-Term used by Kavi Groups.
-By default, an observer added to a group's roster can download documents and read group email, but cannot add items or contribute to discussions or vote until they are granted a more privileged role.
+Kavi Groups term.
+By default, a user added to a group roster as an Observer may download documents and read group email—but cannot add items, contribute to discussions or vote.

 A mailing list that allows users to subscribe directly uses an open subscription model.